thrightguy/CloudToLocalLLM/MAINTENANCE_SCRIPTS.md

 3. Provides instructions to restart the containers

 ### update_ssl_fixed.sh
-Script to update SSL certificates to include additional subdomains:
+Script to update SSL certificates to include additional subdomains and configure the auth service:

 ```bash
 ./update_ssl_fixed.sh